Quick-N-Dirty Habanero Cheese Straws

 It doesn’t have to be that way.

-When taste is what matters most, try these Quick-N-Dirty Habanero Cheese Straws.
+When taste is what matters most, try these Quick-N-Dirty Cheese Straws.
 I make the dough (mostly cheese, butter and flour) in the food processor, roll it into a rectangle, slice it into strips with a pizza cutter and bake the straws for about 15 minutes.
 No chilling, no piping, no fussing.
 But the freshly-baked straws – a French fry-like batch of long, thin, crunchy, buttery, spicy, omigod cheesy crackers – are addictive.
 I don’t know whether it’s the intense flavor or that drool-inducing “snap,” but it’s impossible not to make a fool of yourself over these things.

 I use a habanero cheddar and add crushed red pepper flakes for extra kick, but if hot-hot-hot damn, that’s hot!-heat isn’t your thing, use whatever cheese-and-seasoning combo you like.
 The classic extra-sharp cheddar and cayenne.
 Gruyere and thyme.
 Parmesan.
 Asiago.
 Paprika.
 Dried mustard.
 Poppy seeds.
 Just be sure to double the batch, because they’re even better the next day.